robenkleene/audio-references/logic-pro/logic-pro.md

 - `⌘k`: Toggle musical typing
 - `⌘⌫`: Delete track

+## Looping Regions

+For some reason you can only drag to loop regions when automation isn't visible (Toggle automation with `a`).

 ## MIDI Editing

 - `⌘4`: Open the MIDI editor in a new window